danboid/TVBIRR/docs/TVBIRR-Bluetooth.md

-# Using a TVBIRR box as a Bluetooth speaker
+# Using TVBIRR as a Bluetooth speaker

 With a little bit of configuration, you can pair your phone or tablet to your TVBIRR install and have it play a Bluetooth audio stream sent wirelessly from your phone, tablet or other Bluetooth device.
 Thanks to TVBIRR being based upon JACK, you can stream Bluetooth audio at the same time as playing internet streams with `moc`, if you wish.